A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he emergence of the Internet of Things (IoT) has accelerated digital transformation across numerous domains.
+The emergence of the Internet of Things (IoT) has accelerated digital transformation across numerous domains.
 Its defining characteristic lies in the large-scale deployment of intelligent and heterogeneous devices—such as sensors, actuators, and RFID systems—that are interconnected via the Internet to enable autonomous communication without human intervention~\cite{cook2019anomaly_lot_server}.
-Currently, more than 12 billion IoT devices are in operation, and this number is projected to reach 125 billion by 2030~\cite{lucero2016iot_lot1}.
-Consequently, the volume of data generated by these devices continues to soar, with an expected total of 79.4 ZB by 2025~\cite{estopace2019idc_lot2}.
 In industrial contexts, the integration of IoT technologies has driven the ongoing Industry 4.0 revolution, emphasizing connectivity, automation, and intelligence.
 By incorporating data analytics, AI algorithms, industrial machines, and IoT sensors, Industry 4.0 aims to construct a highly efficient and intelligent industrial ecosystem.

 As Industry 4.0 evolves, time series data—the foundation of intelligent monitoring and measurement—has been generated at an unprecedented rate.
 This surge underscores the urgent need for advanced analytical tools capable of accurately identifying anomalies within massive data streams.
-Beyond industrial systems, time series anomaly detection (TSAD) plays a crucial role in various application scenarios, such as climate modeling, cyber-physical infrastructures~\cite{feng_TimeSeriesAnomaly_2021_AUC}, transportation~\cite{fang2019mac_transport}, online service systems~\cite{ma_JumpStartingMultivariateTime_2021}, biological sciences~\cite{stoffer2012special_biological}, smart grids~\cite{zhang_TimeSeriesAnomaly_2021}, energy consumption systems~\cite{zhou2023data_energy}, healthcare~\cite{keogh_FindingUnusualMedical_2006}, spacecraft telemetry~\cite{baireddy_SpacecraftTimeSeriesAnomaly_2021} and financial services~\cite{crepey2022anomaly_financial}.
+Beyond industrial systems, time series anomaly detection (TSAD) plays a crucial role in various application scenarios.
 The rapid progress of machine learning has further fueled the evolution of TSAD methods, leading to increasingly sophisticated models with complex data dependencies and adaptive learning capabilities.

 However, the evaluation of anomaly detection performance has not progressed at the same rate as the development of new algorithms.
 The choice of evaluation metric fundamentally determines how detection behavior is quantified, interpreted, and compared under different operational requirements.
 In practice, different IoT and cyber-physical applications place distinct priorities on what “good performance” means: some emphasize early detection to prevent cascading failures, others focus on robustness under noisy or uncertain labels, while resource-constrained systems may prioritize metrics that reflect human-in-the-loop inspection cost.
 As a result, each metric implicitly reflects a particular evaluation objective that it is designed to emphasize—yet this objective is rarely made explicit in existing studies.